-Inflammation is both good and bad.
-It helps isolate and control the immune response at the site of an infection, but it also damages the tissue around it.
+Inflammation helps isolate and control the immune response at an infection site but causes a side effect of tissue damage around it.
 Allergies are immune responses that often involve chronic inflammation.
-Eosinophils play a significant role in the inflammation related to allergies and asthma.

-Your doctor may recommend an eosinophil count if you have already had a blood differential and the results were abnormal.
-A blood differential test determines the percentage of each kind of white blood cell present in your blood.
-This test will show if you have an abnormally high or low count and if you have abnormal cells that are associated with various diseases.
+A doctor may discover atypical eosinophil levels through a WBC with differential.
+A WBC differential test is done as part of a CBC and determines the percentage of each type of white blood cell in your blood.
+This test will show if you have a high or low count of white blood cells.

-Your doctor may also order this test to help confirm the diagnosis of certain diseases or conditions, such as:
+A doctor may also order this test if they suspect specific diseases or conditions, such as:

 - an extreme allergic reaction

 - certain parasitic infections

 There are no special preparations necessary for this test.
 You should inform a doctor if you’re taking blood-thinning drugs such as warfarin (Coumadin).
 The doctor may advise you to stop taking certain medications before your blood test.

 Medications that may cause you to have an increased eosinophil count can include: